Enter your city for weather info

 What is Sericulture?

 Sericulture is a silk production mechanism performed by an insect.
 Sericulture at the commercial level includes the production of silk from silkworms by rearing practices on a commercial scale.
-The sericulture process involves Mulberry leaf farming, silkworm breeding to convert the leaves to cocoons, cocoon reeling to obtain silk thread, and weaving to convert the yarn to clothes on large scale.
+The sericulture process involves Mulberry leaf farming, silkworm breeding to convert the leaves to cocoons, cocoon reeling to obtain silk thread, and weaving to convert the yarn to clothes on a large scale.
 The word Sericulture is derived from the Greek word ‘Sericos’ which means ‘silk’ and the English word ‘culture’ means ‘rearing’.

 Importance of Sericulture